MicrosoftDocs/winui-api/microsoft.ui.xaml.controls/symbolicon.md

 ## -description

-Represents an icon that uses a glyph from the Segoe MDL2 Assets font as its content.
+Represents an icon that uses a glyph from the `SymbolThemeFontFamily` resource as its content.

 ## -xaml-syntax